Esporte Clube Itaúna

-Esporte Clube Itaúna is a football club from the city of Itaúna, Minas Gerais, founded on 29 September 1929.
+Esporte Clube Itaúna was a football club from the city of Itaúna, Minas Gerais, founded on 29 September 1929.
 It was founded as Itaúna Foot-Ball Club.
 The biggest triumph of the club was in 1964 when they beat Cruzeiro, with Tostão and Piazza in the lineup, 2:1 in a friendly match inaugurating their current home field Estádio Municipal José Flávio de Carvalho.